Iglesia de la Vera Cruz, Segovia

-The church of the True Cross (Iglesia de la Vera Cruz) is a Roman Catholic church located in the San Marcos district of the city of Segovia, in the autonomous community of Castile and León, in Spain.
-Formerly known as the Church of Holy Sepulchre, it is located to the north of the city, very close to the convent of San Juan de la Cruz, on the slope that ascends to Zamarramala, a town of which it was, for centuries, a parish church.
+The church of the True Cross (Iglesia de la Vera Cruz) is a Roman Catholic church located in the San Marcos district of Segovia, in the autonomous community of Castile and León, Spain.
+Built in the early 13th century, it is one of the most characteristic examples of churches influenced by Crusader architecture.
+Originally known as the Church of the Holy Sepulchre, the building is situated to the north of the city, near the convent of San Juan de la Cruz, on the slope leading to Zamarramala, a town of which it was, for centuries, the parish church.

-It consists of a nave with a dodecagonal floor plan that surrounds a small central two-story shrine (edicule), to which apses and the tower were added.
+The church is widely regarded as one of the most significant examples of centrally planned Romanesque architecture in the Iberian Peninsula.
+Its distinctive dodecagonal plan, organised around a central two-storey aedicule, has been interpreted as a deliberate evocation of the Church of the Holy Sepulchre in Jerusalem, reflecting the symbolic and devotional importance of the Holy Land in medieval Christian culture.
 It is one of the best-preserved churches of this style in Europe.

-It was declared a Spanish Property of Cultural Interest on 4 July 1919.
+It was declared a Spanish Property of Cultural Interest on 4 July 1919 and is currently administered by the Order of Malta, which uses it for religious ceremonies.

 History

-The construction of this temple has traditionally been attributed to the Knights Templars, but it is now believed that it was the Order of the Holy Sepulchre of Jerusalem that carried out its construction and that it depended, as an encomienda, of the Collegiate church of Santa María la Mayor in Zamora.
+The construction of this temple has traditionally been attributed to the Knights Templar.
+It is now believed that it was built by the Order of the Holy Sepulchre of Jerusalem.
+It functioned as an encomienda dependent on the Collegiate church of Santa María la Mayor in Zamora.

-La iglesia de la Vera Cruz, en Segovia.
+Exterior of the Church of the True Cross in Segovia.